Aime History, Family Crest & Coats of Arms

 Notables of this surname at this time include: John Haynes (sometimes spelled Haines) (1594-1653), English colonial magistrate from Messing Essex, one of the founders of the Connecticut Colony, he was on the committee that drafted the Fundamental Orders of Connecticut, often referred to as one of the first written constitutions

-Another 48 words (3 lines of text) are included under the topic Early Aime Notables in all our PDF Extended History products and printed products wherever possible.
+Another 119 words (8 lines of text) are included under the topic Early Aime Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Aime family to Ireland